5 browsers I’ve tried on Linux in 2024

 Main features:

-Advanced customization: Allows detailed browser configuration, ideal for power users.
+Enhanced Customization: Allows detailed browser configuration, ideal for experienced users.

-Enhanced privacy: Removes telemetry and minimizes data collection while optionally retaining some Mozilla services.
+Enhanced Privacy: Removes telemetry and minimizes data collection while maintaining integration with some optional Mozilla services.

-What i liked more is the chance to use both Firefox and Chrome extensions and that is a lightweight version of Firefox.
+What I liked best is the ability to use both Firefox and Chrome extensions and that it is basically a lightweight version of Firefox.

 Mullvad